Ready to share your company’s expertise, establish yourself as a credible authority, and boost your sales and leads?

 As you can see, there are quite a few factors that impact your white paper price range.
 That makes it tricky to estimate the range of a white paper’s cost, let alone an average value.

 However, if we had to guess, we’d say the average white paper, with average levels of experience and expertise, costs about $6,000.
 Adjusting the pricing factors, pricing model, or design approach can quickly drive that price up or down.
+Your goal should be to achieve the recommended white paper best practices while adjusting these levers according to your needs.

 So, use this article to keep in mind all the things that affect the price of your white paper, as it will directly affect your wallet!